-Discolored water is not unique to the RWA.
+It’s possible that from time to time your water may appear discolored or cloudy.
+Discolored water is not unique to the RWA’s water system.
 Water distribution systems across the U.S. also experience this issue.
-Water main breaks, firefighting activities, vehicles hitting fire hydrants and the start-up or shut-down of water treatment plants can increase the speed of water traveling through water mains.
-The increased rate of flow often causes the iron and manganese sediment (naturally occurring minerals) lying on the bottom of the mains to get stirred up, resulting in discolored water.
+Water main breaks, firefighting activities, vehicles hitting fire hydrants and changes in the operations of a distribution system can increase the speed or change the direction of water traveling through water mains, resulting in discolored water.

 What causes discolored water?

 Naturally occurring minerals (primarily iron and manganese) in the water are the usual causes of discolored water.
 These minerals are heavier than water and settle to the bottom of water mains.
 When the flow of water through the water pipes increases or changes direction, the minerals are stirred up and discolor the water that flows out of your faucets when you turn them on.
 The RWA works to keep water discoloration to a minimum by cleaning water mains on a regular basis.

 Some people may be more vulnerable to substances in drinking water than the general population.
 Those people who are Immuno-compromised, such as people with cancer undergoing chemotherapy, those who have undergone organ transplants, have HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice from their health care providers about drinking discolored water.
 It is a personal choice whether or not to use the discolored water.
 If you choose to drink it, fill a container, put it in your refrigerator to chill and let the color settle to the bottom.
 When ready to drink, use the clear water from the top of the container.

 What should I do if my water is discolored?